 Conclusion

-The top-down technique is an intriguing approach to mixing, which helps some people work efficiently and effectively.
+The top down technique is an intriguing approach to mixing, which helps some people work efficiently and effectively.
 It will be especially useful for those of you who tend to dwell on decisions and struggle to move on.
 Or for those of you who want to try something new as a one-off to inspire new ideas and develop yourself as a mixer.
 Attempting new techniques will almost always develop your mixing skills and make you a better mixer, even if you don’t necessarily use those techniques again.

-It’s also worth noting that the top-down approach works better for some genres than others.
+It’s also worth noting that the top down approach works better for some genres than others.
 For instance, a lot of synth-based tracks depend on sound design elements and require very specific processing on each of the tracks.
 On the other hand, jazz, rock, and country, will benefit greatly from this technique.

 A final thing to bear in mind is that if you make a mistake on the master bus or group lanes, then the lower layers will be affected as well.
 This is obviously a major downfall of this method.
 However, you can avoid this by being aware of the common mixing mistakes you need to avoid.